-I’ve been lucky to visit various regions in Italy, but when it comes to food none compare to Emilia-Romagna.
-If you’re wanting to experience gourmet dishes handcrafted with fresh ingredients and what is considered the best in Italy, throw on a pair of elastic waist pants (trust me they will come in handy) and head to Italy’s most famous food region.
+I’ve been lucky to visit various regions in Italy, but when it comes to food, none compare to Emilia-Romagna.
+If you want to experience gourmet dishes; handcrafted with fresh ingredients, and what is considered the best in Italy, then throw on a pair of elastic waist pants (trust me they’ll come in handy) and head to Italy’s most famous food region.

 Emilia-Romagna is located about an hour and 30 minutes north of Florence and is known for its medieval cities and the production of Italy’s most popular foods.
 In the city of Parma you will find Parmigiano-Reggiano cheese and prosciutto factories, and in Modena, balsamic vinegar, giving this region the nickname “the stomach of Italy”.
 If you’re interested in Balsamic Vinegar tasting in a beautiful family-run factory in Modena, check out this post.